Chicken Broccoli Stuffing Casserole {Slow Cooker}

 • Extra cheese: For extra cheesy goodness, don’t hesitate to add extra cheeses like mozzarella cheese, parmesan cheese, or even a block of cream cheese.

-When it comes to serving, this casserole dish is perfect as is; however, you can also add toppings like a dollop of sour cream, fresh parsley, or extra bite size pieces of chicken.
+• When it comes to serving, this casserole dish is perfect as is; however, you can also add toppings like a dollop of sour cream or green onions.

 chicken broccoli casserole served on plate.